Regional trains are eco-friendly by definition. Every day, our TERs keep over 1 million cars off the road.

 Hybrid TERs: Coming soon to a station near you

 Hybrid trains are greener, quieter and cheaper, and they’ll be here soon.
 Type-approval testing is now complete, and commercial operation is set to begin in 2023.
 We expect our hybrid TERs to reduce greenhouse gas emissions and cut energy consumption by up to 20%.

 On track for hydrogen-powered regional trains

-In addition to our work on hybrid TERs and biofuels, we’re developing hydrogen-powered TERs, with testing set to begin in 2022.
-These zero-emission trainsets will replace the diesel locomotives now running on the non-electrified sections of our network.
+We’re also developing hydrogen TERs, with preliminary testing slated for late 2023.
+These new hydrogen-powered trainsets are expected to replace the diesel TER locomotives now running on the non-electrified sections of our network.